brianhallerweb/dotfiles/README.md

 $ sudo mkdir /mnt/usbdrive
 $ sudo chown bsh:wheel /mnt/usbdrive
 $ sudo mount -o gid=wheel,fmask=113,dmask=002 /dev/<drive name> /mnt/usbdrive

-set time
-It looks like the time zone was supposed to be set earlier in the instlal process by creating a symbolic link.
-I don't think it worked for me so I had to use the timedatectl from the arch wiki to do it.

 #########################################
 this is from the other arch material I have read...